 The Gethenians have a concept they call “shifgrethor” which is like pride.
 You waive shifgrethor for someone to tell you something directly, otherwise you sidle around to avoid offending them.
 This is notably different from Earth notions of offending pride only in how conscious they are of it, of what is sayable and unsayable, of having a mechanism for waiving it.
 I think it’s one of the more interesting gender thingsmuch more interesting than that they don’t fight warsthat they have this set of shifting privileges and offendable pride and that they’re aware of it.
 They’re touchy in a very alien way, and I think that’s really effective.

 Le Guin has written essays since about the assumptions she made in writing the book.
 She’s also written the story “The Winter King” where she uses “she” as the pronoun for all Gethenians, rather than “he” as she does in the book, and the story “Coming of Age in Karhide.”
 Both of these explicitly feminise the Gethenians.
 They’re interesting, as are her writings about the book, but they’re afterthoughts from a different world.

-It is light that is the left hand of darkness, and darkness the left hand of light, as in the yin-yang symbol, in which dualities are united.
+It is light that is the left hand of darkness, and darkness the right hand of light, as in the yin-yang symbol, in which dualities are united.
 The Left Hand of Darkness is a book about making whole.
 It’s also a book about what it means to be a good person and where gender is significant in that.
 But mostly it’s about the joy of pulling a sledge over a glacier between two worlds.